collective/volto-slimheader/README.md

 Created with [voltocli](https://github.com/nzambello/voltocli).

-If you are using Volto < 16, then use v1.1.0.

 ## Usage

 To customize the `SlimHeaderConfigurationForm` component, you can now create your own component in your site and replace it using the Volto component registry in your site config file: